 Sign-up in the morning from 7:00-8:45

 Camping is free and there are plenty of nice level spots to park.
 Gates open at 9:00AM on Saturday

-Use these directions if you've never been to MX207 before, it's an easy drive off The Maine Pike
+Use these directions if you've never been to Central Village before, it's an easy drive right off Rt.
+395 in Central Village

 Please have your forms all filled out before you get to the track, use this form, fill it out on your computer and then print it out at home on your printer.

 10-3PM get in some practice laps before Sunday's race.